Our bios share a small part about who we are and who we are not.

 Tanzanite Msola, Instructor

 Tanzanite has a long-term interest and passion in supporting young people academically, emotionally, and helping them achieve a creative outlet.
-Tanzanite has spent the past 6 years in Massachusetts working with young people from all different cultural and economic background, with all levels of ability and disability.
+Tanzanite spent many years in Massachusetts working with young people from all different cultural and economic background, with all levels of ability and disability.
 Tanzanite was introduced to meditation at a young age by attending the Insight Meditation Society's (IMS) Family and Teen Retreats.
 As Tanzanite leaned into "adulthood" she returned as a staff volunteer for IMS Teen Retreats and for Inward Bound Mindfulness Education (iBme) Teen Retreats.
-In 2017 Tanzanite entered into the iBme Teacher Training Program.
+In 2018 Tanzanite completed the iBme Teacher Training Program.
 Tanzanite has found it truly rewarding and a privilege to witness the positive effects of hands-on projects, building a personal connection, and understanding that each moment is a learning experience through mindfulness.
 Now, as a recent transplant to New York City, Tanzanite is excited to connect and engage with the community, and assist the growth of the Awake Youth Project.

 Lissa Edmond, Instructor